Health Insurance and Financing your care

 Under certain circumstances, a deposit may be required.
 In most instances, your deposit will be equivalent to your remaining deductible, out-of-pocket, and/or copay (whichever may apply).
 Unused portions of your deposit and/or additional prepayments will be refunded to you after the claim is processed by your insurance provider(s).

 Yes.
-We accept Discover, MasterCard and Visa.
+We accept American Express, Discover, MasterCard and Visa.
 We recommend calling your bank prior to admission to inform them of the upcoming charge.

 We bill your insurance company within 45 days.
 Any bills you receive from us should reflect payments made by your insurance provider.